leniquenoralez/computer-science-self-study-plan/README.md

 My goal is to go from a Front-End Web Developer to a Software Engineer.
 I’m publishing this here so that anyone who finds it can gain a little motivation and inspiration, and to share my progress.

+> *Disclaimer:This plan is highly opinionated.
+I chose the books and resources based on my personal research and experience.
+I chose what I felt would be most beneficial to my study and suit my learning style the most.
+This plan may or may not work for someone else.
+The main thing  when doing a self study is to do your research pick something, be consistent and making changes as need.
+Just my opinion, you do what best suits you.
+Feel free to adopt this plan or take parts of it for your personal study.*

 > “Plan Your Work And Work Your Plan.” - Napoleon Hill